PRISP: Privacy-Safe Few-Shot Personalization via Lightweight Adaptation: Experiments

 \paragraph{Data Size Analysis.} We evaluate how effectively each method adapts to limited user-specific data by varying the amount of target user data from one shot to 50 shots under a few-shot regime.

-In few-shot settings, our method operates with minimal supervision, relying solely on the available target user data for personalization.
-Despite this constraint, our method demonstrates strong performance even with a small number of target user samples, as shown in Figure \ref{fig:datasize}.
-Moreover, our method exhibits a markedly steeper performance slope as the number of target user samples increases, indicating fast adaptation in few-shot personalization scenarios.
+In few-shot settings, PRISP operates with minimal supervision, relying solely on the available target user data for personalization.
+Despite this constraint, PRISP demonstrates strong performance even with a small number of target user samples, as shown in Figure \ref{fig:datasize}.
+Moreover, PRISP exhibits a markedly steeper performance slope as the number of target user samples increases, indicating fast adaptation in few-shot personalization scenarios.
 In contrast, competing methods show little to no performance improvement as additional user data is provided, suggesting slower adaptation and limited practicality in realistic settings where only a small amount of user-specific data is available.

 \paragraph{Generalization to Unseen Tasks.}

 In realistic personalization scenarios, models are often required to generalize to \emph{arbitrary} or previously unseen personalization tasks.
 While existing benchmarks typically assume that sufficient task-level data and access to task-adapted sharer LoRAs are available for each target task, this assumption is not always practical.